 Any individual or estate that receives income while a resident of a taxing school district is subject to school district income tax.
 To determine your school district and its tax rate, enter your home address into The Finder.

 To have school district income tax withheld from your pay, submit an IT 4 with the school district name and number to your employer.
 Please note, your school district withholding is not the same as your city income tax withholding.
-To locate your school district withholding, see the sample W-2 in the Individual and School District income tax instructions.
+To locate your school district withholding, see the sample W-2.

 Employers looking for information on withholding school district income tax should click here.